Our vision for the future of Tropic: agent observability, expanded integrations, chaos testing, security hardening, and standards interoperability.

 Retention is configurable per account: 90 days for SME tier, up to 7 years for Enterprise.
 Audit logs are gated to SME and Enterprise tiers; live tailing is available to all tiers.

-OpenClaw version management is now fully operational.
+OpenClaw version management is operational.
 Users can select their preferred OpenClaw version from a dropdown when provisioning a new VM, with versions automatically discovered from the npm registry.
 The Packer pipeline builds AMIs with the selected version pre-installed, configured, and hardened with SecureClaw.

-AMI builds include automated compatibility checks: each new OpenClaw release is reviewed for breaking changes (e.g. the plugins.allow requirement in 2026.3.12), and provisioning code is updated before AMIs are rebuilt.
+AMI builds include compatibility checks: each new OpenClaw release is reviewed for breaking changes (e.g. the plugins.allow requirement in 2026.3.12), and provisioning code is updated before AMIs are rebuilt.
 The build pipeline handles needrestart suppression, Fluentd/auditd installation, and security baseline hardening automatically.

 A benchmark system provides regression detection: 10 scenarios across 3 iterations per run, with automated scoring and confidence ratings.
 This catches performance regressions and tool-call failures before new versions reach production.